 What exactly is Wix?

-Wix is a website building program that takes away most of the red tape involved in making websites.
+It is a website building program that takes away most of the red tape that usually comes with making them.
 This includes:

 - Registering your domain name with places like Godaddy.com or Namecheap.com.
 Usually domains will run you about $10 a year.